Retirement Savings Waterfall

 8. Defer to a 457 Plan:

-9. Contribute to a SEP IRA or other Employer Sponsored Plans:
+9. Contribute to a SEP IRA or other Employer-Sponsored Plans:

 If you have self-employment income in addition to regular employment with a 401(k), you can also make contributions to a SEP IRA, which has its own separate contribution limits based on the Keogh limits.
 Because these are IRAs, you can roll them over to a Roth whenever you want (though keep in mind that there will be tax consequences if you have any IRAs with non-deductible contributions).
-Certain self-employed individuals with high incomes who are nearing retirement may reap greater benefits from establishing a defined benefit pension plan, which can potentially allow for significantly greater deferrals in certain situations.
-If your employer offers other deferred compensation options this is also the step at which you should consider those.
+Certain self-employed individuals with high incomes who are nearing retirement may reap greater benefits from establishing a defined benefit pension plan, potentially allowing for significantly greater deferrals in certain situations.
+If your employer offers other deferred compensation options, this is also the step at which you should consider those.

 10. Fund a 529 plan for future education expenses: